 The meeting was adjourned and the report adopted at the SCRS plenary.
-The Chair thanked the participants and noted that for next year it will be a new chair for the Sub-Committee of Statistics and scientist interested should submit their nomination to the SCRS Chair.
+The Chair thanked the participants and noted that for next year there will be a new Convener of the Sub-Committee of Statistics and scientist interested should submit their nomination to the SCRS Chair.